 According to Harvard Health Publications, several commonly prescribed medications, such as anti-anxiety drugs, antidepressants, sleep aids and pain relievers, can impair your balance.
 Ask your doctor if your go-to medicines are worth the potential long-term side effects.

 Stop staying still.
 Don’t blame it on the 10-plus–hour workday.
 There are quick, easy and only mildly embarrassing exercises you can do while at your desk.
 Try sitting down with your feet flat on the ground and your arms held out straight, parallel to your thighs.
 Stand up and sit down 10 times.
 For an extra challenge, try doing this with your eyes closed.
 Breaking up the day with little balance challenges will not only keep you sane after hours in front of the computer but also preserve your balance and keep you young.

-Have you been keeping up with a balance practice this whole time?
-Share your favorite moves with us below!
+Have you been keeping up with balance practice this whole time?
+Share your favourite moves with us below.

 This story was originally published at an earlier date and has since been updated.